 (Learn about off grid toilets and find out more about honey buckets if you're interested.)

 While looking through the cabin, Dan nodded towards the larger house on the next 1-acre lakefront lot.
-“Geez, I wish that one was for sale instead,” he said.
+"Geez, I wish that one were for sale instead," he said.

 We were back at our kitchen table two weeks later in Burlington, Ontario.
 And Dan found that the large off grid house was just listed for sale on a local online classifieds site.